In a relationship, having your partner withdraw at an emotional level can bring confusion, pain, and frustration.

-At some point every women has experienced this.
 We are left feeling bewildered by why and how this happens.
-Typically, we look at our selves and wonder "What did I do?
+Typically, we look at our selves and wonder “What did I do?
 Why is he withdrawing from me?”

 It is very important to note that just because a man withdraws does not mean he is withdrawing from you.
 There are many reasons men withdraw from relationships.
 It does take men more time to integrate and understand emotions.
-Understanding emotions is not something that happens for men spontaneously in the midst of a heated discussion.
+Understanding emotions is not something that happens to men spontaneously in the midst of a heated discussion.
 Men require space and time to figure out what is happening, both within themselves and with their partner.

 The best men want an intimate connection with women.
 But often do not know how to do that.

 Any teacher knows that mocking a beginner or putting them down, criticizing them or their approach, will stunt the learning curve, if not completely stop it.
-It becomes the man's partner to guide them into the world of feeling emotions.
+It becomes the man’s partner to guide them into the world of feeling emotions.
 When she expresses anger, puts down her man, belittles or mocks him, a man feels attacked (as anyone would).
-When she demands him to be sensitive, a man feels not good enough.
+Yet, if she commands him to be sensitive, a man may feel not good enough.

 SET THE EXAMPLE